solid-contrib/solid-tutorial-angular/chapter4.md

 ## Introduction

-In this tutorial we will cover how to play a game of chess in reatlime using Solid and websocket updates.
-A JavaScript board is embedded in the page, updates occur in realtime, and a link is provided to a chess engine to enable hints.
+In this tutorial we will expand the previous tutorial video into a real world useful app, one for word training and vocabulary.

 *What you will learn*